 (a) Each local school board shall adopt a written policy relative to developmentally appropriate physical activities and exercise.
 Each local school board shall recommend that all the public schools in the school district implement the policy.
 The policy shall be communicated to students, staff, and parents.

-(b) The policy shall recommend that all students in elementary school through high school and suggests all staff at the schools participate in developmentally appropriate physical activity and exercise for a minimum of 30 to 60 minutes each day as a way to minimize the health risks created by chronic inactivity, childhood obesity, and other related health problems.
+(b) The policy shall recommend that all students in elementary school through high school participate in developmentally appropriate physical activity and exercise for a minimum of 30 to 60 minutes each day as a way to minimize the health risks created by chronic inactivity and other related health problems.

-(a) The developmentally appropriate daily physical activity policy shall include, bu. not limited to the following practices, which:
+(a) The developmentally appropriate daily physical activity policy adopted by each local school board shall recommend practices, which at a minimum: